 It has improved massively in the last couple of years.
 American Express has become very aggressive.
-It runs (for the UK) very high bonuses – typically 20,000 to 25,000 points or miles — and is happy for you to churn their cards as long as you wait 6 months to reapply for the same one.
+It runs (for the UK) very high bonuses on the British Airways Premium Plus card — typically 20,000 to 25,000 points or miles — and is happy for you to churn their cards as long as you wait six months to reapply for the same one.

-As long as you know, for example, that the points from the Starwood Amex can be turned into Avios points, then you can do very well.
+As long as you know, for example, that the points from the Starwood Amex, American Express Gold, and American Express Platinum cards can be turned into Avios points, then you can do very well.
 However, I reckon that 90% of Avios collectors are not aware of this.

 You get occasional great deals from other issuers.
-MBNA/Bank of America offered 35,000 American Airlines miles as a sign-up bonus earlier this year, and that card was fee-free.
-That would have gotten you a one way ticket in business class on Etihad from London to Abu Dhabi!
+MBNA/Bank of America offered 35,000 American Airlines miles as a sign-up bonus back in 2013, and that card was fee free.
+That would have gotten you a one-way ticket in business class on Etihad from London to Abu Dhabi!

 Are there other cards beyond American Express?

-Lloyds and Barclays, the two ‘mainstream’ banks, also have some loyalty card operations.
-Lloyds runs cards for avios.com (as opposed to British Airways) and Barclays runs cards for Hilton and IHG Rewards Club.
+Lloyds and Barclays, the two “mainstream” banks, also have some loyalty card operations.
+Lloyds runs cards for avios.com (as opposed to British Airways), and Barclays runs cards for Hilton and IHG Rewards Club.
 In general, though, their operations are shoddy.
-I receive lots of complaints about Lloyds not honouring sign-up bonuses, and Barclays has a habit of posting your points 3-4 months late.
+I receive lots of complaints about Lloyds not honoring sign-up bonuses, and Barclays has a habit of posting your points 3-4 months late.